AGENTS

 }

-• Validation registry, no canonical contract has been deployed at the time of writing.
-We integrate when one does; until then validators can use the Reputation registry with a tag1: "validation" convention.
+ERC-8004's third registry doesn't have a canonical deployment at the time of writing.
+Tab will integrate it when one ships; until then validators can post under the Reputation Registry with tag1: "validation" as a convention.